-- MGMT 39000 – British Life and Business: This 3 credit course will provide an examination of British culture and life in a business context.
+- British Life and Business - MGMT 39000: This 3 credit course will provide an examination of British culture and life in a business context.
 The course will examine the issues of politics, monarchy, parliament and democracy in England and the significance of the British Empire in the development of multiculturalism, as well as the country’s impact on the development of business and trade.
 Students will also study the UK as part of the European Union and its complex role in it.
 Cultural impact on the organizational decision making, negotiations, human resource management, and business functions, such as marketing, will be reviewed.
 This course may be used toward international, professional (or Krannert), or free elective.

 ADDITIONAL COURSE OPTIONS (Choose only one)

-- MGMT 31000 – Financial Management (Fundamentals of Finance): This 3 credit course will introduce students to fundamental concepts in corporate finance and provide an understanding of basic financial calculations.
+- Financial Management (Fundamentals of Finance) - MGMT 31000: This 3 credit course will introduce students to fundamental concepts in corporate finance and provide an understanding of basic financial calculations.
 The course also aims to provide a basis for further studies related to managerial responsibilities and financial markets.
 Students enrolled in this course will expand their confidence in performing financial calculations, communication, and team-work and presentation skills to support their activity during the course.
 Topics in the course will cover a wide range of issues such as financial markets and systems, investment decisions, debt financing and capital structure.

-- MGMT 32400 – Marketing Management: This 3 credit course prepares students to think strategically about marketing in today’s global environment.
+- Marketing Management - MGMT 32400: This 3 credit course prepares students to think strategically about marketing in today’s global environment.
 After successful completion of this course, students have a basic understanding of the marketing concept, the marketing mix (product, place, promotion and price), segmentation, targeting, positioning, customer value, branding, services marketing, global marketing, marketing metrics, consumer and business behaviour, ethics and social responsibility in marketing, market planning, market research, and competitive analysis.

-- ECON 49000 - The Economic Integration of the European Union: This 3 credit course develops students’ understanding of initial stages of EU integration such as the free trade area, single market, and Economic and Monetary Union and develops students’ understanding of the EU's economy and the processes of integration and enlargement.
+- The Political Economy of the European Union - ECON 49000: This 3 credit course develops students’ understanding of initial stages of EU integration such as the free trade area, single market, and Economic and Monetary Union and develops students’ understanding of the EU's economy and the processes of integration and enlargement.
 In addition, students investigate the impact of a wide range of EU policies on life and business in the EU and outside.
 This course may substitute for the ECON 41900 requirement.

 Excursions: Included are a guided tour of South Kensington, a half-day guided tour of London, and course related site visits.
 Other optional activities include comedy clubs, live music, soccer games, theater, etc.